Festify/cordova-spotify-oauth/README.md

 ## Usage

-The plugin implements the [OAuth Authorization Code](auth-code-flow) flow for the Spotify API.
+The plugin implements the [OAuth Authorization Code][auth-code-flow] flow for the Spotify API.
 This allows you to obtain access and refresh tokens for user related-actions (such as viewing and modifying their library, streaming tracks via the SDKs, etc.).
 Therefore, additional preparation in addition to installing the plugin is required.

-The JS interface is described below at [API Documentation](api-docs).
+The JS interface is described below at [API Documentation][api-docs].

 ### Protocol registration